pangolindex/mobile/README.md

 ### `npx react-native run-android`

-Runs your app in development mode.
+Runs your cli app in documentation.

-Open it in the [React Native App](https://reactnative.dev/docs/environment-setup) on your phone to view it.
-It will reload if you save edits to your files, and you will see build errors and logs in the terminal.
+Open it in the [React Native App](https://reactnative.dev/docs/environment-setup) to view it.

-Sometimes you may need to reset or clear the React Native packager's cache.
-To do so, you can pass the `--reset-cache` flag to the start script:

 #### `npx react-native run-ios`